ibm-build-lab/terraform-ibm-cloud-pak/modules/ldap/README.md

 ### Update the ldif file

 Update the `./files/cp.ldif` file as needed to change the Directory Struture and user information

+## Provisioning this module in a Terraform Script

+See the example [here](../../examples/ldap) on how to provision this module.

 ## Input Variables